-Generally, such type of errors can be solved easily be executing SFC /SCANNOW command with an administrative Command Prompt.
-The reason behind this kind of errors is many times due to the usage of third-party antivirus on the system.
-Usually, the antivirus program marks the file as a virus and put them into the quarantined items list, and thus the associated services with these files get affected.
+Generally, such type of errors can be solved easily by executing SFC /SCANNOW command with an administrative Command Prompt.
+The reason behind this kind of error is many times due to the usage of third-party antivirus on the system.
+Usually, the antivirus program marks the file as a virus and puts them into the quarantined items list, and thus the associated services with these files get affected.
 Well, here is how you can rid of this issue, suggests a post at Answers.

-Further steps will involve registry manipulation and making mistakes while editing registry may cause serious instabilities to the system.
-We recommend here to create a System Restore point first, before proceeding.
+Further steps will involve registry manipulation and making mistakes while editing the registry may cause serious instabilities to the system.
+We recommend here creating a System Restore point first, before proceeding.

 Windows could not start the Windows Audio service on Local Computer

-1. If the Audio Service is not running, go to another computer that is running the same edition as on issued system.
+1. If the Audio Service is not running, go to another computer that is running the same edition as on the issued system.
 Also, both the system should have the same architecture like 32-bit on both the machine.
-On another computer, press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.
+On another computer, press Windows Key + R combination, type put regedit in Run dialog box, and hit Enter to open the Registry Editor.

 2. In the left pane of Registry Editor, navigate here:

 3. Now you’d be able to see this dialog.
 Save the registry entry at a USB drive so that you can easily move it to the affected computer.

 4. Moving on, now plug the same USB drive to the affected computer, and copy the registry to file to Desktop.
 Right-click over the file and select Merge.
 Click OK/Yes if any confirmation dialog appears.